mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 The tenant object is used to do the following:

-* Define a tenant-aware object model for the application.
-Tenant-level access to domain objects is configured using XPath definitions.
-This restricts access to those application object instances for the company to which the end-user belongs.
+* Define a **tenant-aware object model** for the application – tenant-level access to domain objects is configured using XPath definitions, which restricts access to those application object instances for the company to which the end-user belongs
-* Define tenant-specific microflows and configure access rights to implement tenant-level application and process logic.
+* Define **tenant-specific microflows** and configure access rights to implement tenant-level application and process logic
-* Apply tenant-specific styling of the UI by making the CSS dependent on the companies defined in the MxID.
+* Apply **tenant-specific styling** of the UI by making the CSS dependent on the companies defined in the MxID

 Tenants can be custom defined in the application as well by using identifiers like division, country, and site.